Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Experimental part

 \subsubsection{Dictionary}

 The analysis that has been conducted assumes that the dictionary $\mat{D} \in \real^{d\times M}$ ($d=31$) is known.
-Thus, in all experiments a fixed dictionary was employed that had been learnt using the KSVD algorithm \cite{Elad2010} over a collection of clean hyperspectral images different from the images considered during the testing phase.
-The dictionary considered in our experiments contained $M=512$ atoms.
+Thus, in all experiments a fixed dictionary was employed that had been learnt using the KSVD \cite{Elad2010} and OMP algorithms over a collection of noisy hyperspectral images from the training set and different from the images considered during the testing phase.
+The considered dictionary contained $M=512$ atoms.